opencv/opencv/modules/core/doc/drawing_functions.rst

 The function ``putText`` renders the specified text string in the image.
 Symbols that cannot be rendered using the specified font are replaced by question marks.
-See :cpp:func:`getTextSize` for a text rendering code example.
+See :ocv:func:`getTextSize` for a text rendering code example.